ofasgard/rhogen/README.md

 Todo:

-- order a star's planets by distance
-- create a commandline interface with options for output in full JSON/CSV or "MarkDown report" format
+- create a commandline interface with options for output in full JSON or "MarkDown report" format
 - create some kind of graphical output
 - do a proper readme